-If any of the below conditions cannot be met, do not use the tow bar and have it checked by an authorized dealer.
+If any of the following conditions can not be met, do not use the tow bar and have it inspected by properly trained technicians.

-Never unlock the tow ball arm with the trailer attached.
+To avoid risk of injury, never remove the tow ball assembly with the trailer attached.

 Before starting your journey